-Aboulhosn holds a B.S. in environmental health from the American University of Beirut and a B.A. in studio art from Arizona State University.
-She received her M.F.A. in fine art photography from the University of Arizona.
-In addition to teaching at Cornell, Aboulhosn is also an assistant professor of photography at Ithaca College.
-She has also served as a faculty member at Arizona State University and as a visiting assistant professor at the American University of Beirut.
+Aboulhosn holds a B.S. in environmental health from the American University of Beirut (AUB), B.A. in studio art from Arizona State University, and an M.F.A. from the University of Arizona.
+Prior to joining the faculty at Cornell, she served as Visiting Assistant Professor at AUB and Assistant Professor at Ithaca College.
+She divides her time between New York and Beirut.

 Academic Research/Specialty Areas

-- ART 3699 Photography: Special Topics (Picture Logic)Advanced studio course related to photography.
+- ART 3699 Photography Special Topics: Symbol (Spring 2022)Advanced studio course related to photography.
 Topics vary each semester.

 Awards, Grants, and Fellowships (Selected)

 - Star Photobook Award nominee, by Photographic Social Vision (2022)